Navigraph/msfs-navigation-data-interface/README.md

   const args = {
     function: "GetAirport", // The name of the function being called id, // CallFunctions and FunctionResults are tied together with the id field
+    data: {
-    data: { // The parameters of the function ident
+      // The parameters of the function
+      ident,
     },
   }